sxn2012/DA2020S1_Project/README.md

 - [com.google.code.gson.jar](https://search.maven.org/artifact/com.google.code.gson/gson/2.8.6/jar)

 2. **After starting the server, remember to bind a port number where clients are able to connect.**
 3. **After starting the client, remember to set the IP address and port number of the server to which the client will connect.**
 4. **When connected to server, the client needs to login first before making any transactions.**
 5. **Before leaving the system, the client needs to logout.**

+## Project File Introduction

+-   MVCCClient: This is the client of MVCC.
+You should run it on the client PC.
+-   MVCCServer: This is the server of MVCC.
+If your server has a graphical user interface(GUI),  you can run it on your server.
+-   MVCCServer_Nogui: This is also the server of MVCC.
+If your server doesn't have a graphical user interface(GUI),  you should run this version on your server.

 ## Running Environment